djmaze/synapse-purge/README.md

 * For each room:
   * A purge is initiated through the synapse admin API.
   * The API is polled every half second for completion of the purge, until it is complete.

+## Support

+Need help or having ideas for improvement?
+Join our [matrix room](https://matrix.to/#/!jMxweyLkWUsGViTtkk:strahlungsfrei.de).